-Neil joined James Calvert Spence College as Executive Headteacher in January 2016 and leads the staff team across the federation’s three sites with overall responsibility for all aspects of school life.Prior to working at JCSC, Neil was a senior leader in secondary schools in Newcastle, North Tyneside and Sunderland for 15 years.
+Neil joined James Calvert Spence College as Executive Headteacher in January 2016 and leads the staff team across both school sites with overall responsibility for all aspects of school life.Prior to working at JCSC, Neil was a senior leader in secondary schools in Newcastle, North Tyneside and Sunderland for 15 years.

 Neil studied mathematics and computing science at University, followed by a Secondary PGCE qualification, which led to his first teaching post as a maths teacher at Hirst High School in Ashington.